project-akri/akri/docs/opcua-demo.md

 ### Creating a new OPC UA Configuration
 Helm allows us to parametrize the commonly modified fields in our Configuration files, and we have provided many.
-Run `helm inspect values akri-helm-charts/akri` to see what values of the generic OPC UA Configuration can be customized, such as the Configuration and Instance `ServiceSpec`s, `capacity`, and broker `PodSpec`.
-We saw in the previous section how broker Pod environment variables can be specified via `--set opcua.brokerPod.env.KEY='VALUE'`.
+Run `helm inspect values akri-helm-charts/akri-dev` to see what values of the generic OPC UA Configuration can be customized, such as the Configuration and Instance `ServiceSpec`s, `capacity`, and broker `PodSpec`.
+We saw in the previous section how broker Pod environment variables can be specified via `--set opcua.configuration.brokerProperties.KEY='VALUE'`.
 For more advanced configuration changes that are not aided by the generic OPC UA Configuration Helm chart, such as credentials naming, we suggest downloading the OPC UA Configuration file using Helm and then manually modifying it.
 See the documentation on [customizing an Akri installation](./customizing-akri-installation.md#generating-modifying-and-applying-a-custom-configuration) for more details.